EndPointCorp/end-point-blog/2020/08/27/containerizing-magento-with-docker-compose-elasticsearch-mysql-and-magento.html.md

 touch Dockerfile
 ```

-Then save the contents from above into it, and finally run this command:
+Then use a text editor to save the contents from above into it, and finally run this command:

 ```plaintext
 docker build \